swharden/ScanAGator/README.md

 ![](doc/graphics/Graph1making.png)

+## Programming Notes

+ScanAGator was written in C# using [Visual Studio Community 2017](https://visualstudio.microsoft.com/downloads/) (.NET Framework 4.7)

+Source code is fully available and modifications are intended to be simple to make.
+Only the standard libraries are used, except for [ScottPlot](https://github.com/swharden/ScottPlot) which must be downloaded separately (and a reference added to the ScanAGator project).
+If compile errors occur in the future, it may be because a large change was made to the ScottPlot API.
+If this is the case, download a copy of ScottPlot repository which was public at the time of a ScanAGator release.

 ## Theory

 A calcium-sensitive fluorophore will increase fluorescence intensity as calcium binds to it.
 However, raw intensity (**G**) is not always useful because larger structures have more fluorophore (not necessarily a higher concentration of calcium).
 To normalize to structure size, structures can be filled with a calcium-insensitive fluorophore (**R**), and **G/R** provides a relative (but not absolute) indication of calcium concentration.
 Note that **G** and **R** are scaled in AFU (arbitrary fluorescence units) which are not particularly useful or comparable across laboratories.